grantspassoregon/documentation/src/github.md

 > Permission denied (publickey).
 ```

-In this case, the GitHub [docs](https://docs.github.com/en/authentication/troubleshooting-ssh/error-permission-denied-publickey) provides the following guidance:
+In this case, the GitHub [docs](https://docs.github.com/en/authentication/troubleshooting-ssh/error-permission-denied-publickey) provide the following guidance:
 - Make sure you are not logged into Git Bash as an administrator.
 Git is not designed to be used with elevated privileges.
 You should be logged in with your user account both to create the SSH key and when logging into GitHub.
 - Confirming that you are connecting to port 22 (the SSH port) on GitHub: